landaire/detweet/README.md

 # detweet

 Have some spam on your profile?
-Maybe an association with someone you want to get rid of? detweet allows you todelete tweets before or after a specific date that match a given regular expression.
+Maybe an association with someone you want to get rid of? detweet allows you to delete tweets before or after a specific date that match a given regular expression.

 ## Usage